specklesystems/speckle-docs/dev/server-setup-k8s.md

 ```
   ![image](./img/k8s/21_certmanager_pods.png)

 - We now need to tell CertManager which Certificate Authority should be issuing the certificate.
 We will deploy a CertIssuer.
 Run the following command, replacing `YOUR_EMAIL_ADDRESS` and `YOUR_CLUSTER_CONTEXT_NAME` with the appropriate values.
 Please note that this targets the staging issuer of letsencrypt, which is recommended when testing a new system.
-A production system will need to target
+A production system will need to target the server, `https://acme-staging-v02.api.letsencrypt.org/directory`.
 ```shell
 cat <<'EOF' | kubectl create --context YOUR_CLUSTER_CONTEXT_NAME --namespace cert-manager --filename -
 apiVersion: cert-manager.io/v1